'Perry Mason': Could Baby Charlie Dodson Still Be Alive?

 Now, it’s tough to know how Sister Alice is involved, or even what her motives might be.
 I have no idea what the big picture is.
 But I figure that if she’s gonna proclaim to everyone that she’s going to bring a dead baby back to life, in a scene that served as the climax for the episode it happened in, then it seems pretty likely that that proclamation is relevant to the big picture.

 Fortunately, we won’t have that long to wait before we find out everything.
-There’s only four more episodes of “Perry Mason” left to go.
+There’s only three more episodes of “Perry Mason” left to go.